 Paying instalments

-Once on the AAS, a business will make nine instalments equal to 10% of the previous year’s annual VAT liability, or 10% of the estimated liability for the next 12 months.
+Once on the annual accounting scheme, a business will make nine instalments equal to 10% of the previous year’s annual VAT liability, or 10% of the estimated liability for the next 12 months.

 It is possible to request quarterly instalments instead of monthly instalments if it suits the business.
 If this option is chosen, three instalments of 25% will be made by the end of months four, seven and 10, with any balance or refund being reconciled by the standard deadline – within two months of the end of the 12-month period.